Programming Standard

 In Memory

-• Reassess when there is too many information that needs to be stored in a session.
+- Reassess when there is too much information that needs to be stored in a session.
 It may be more practical to add the information using XtendM3 tables instead

 In Customer Extension Table